luftywiranda13/generator-bunny/readme.md

 ## Suggestions
 Help things to get better, contributions of any kind are welcome!

 I'm open to discuss any suggestions and contributions, but be aware this is a highly opinionated project.
-It means [solid-node-module](`#`) can't always fulfill your needs and I'm only interested to develop/work on **specific thing that later useful** for any other projects of mine.
+It means [generator-bunny](`#`) can't always fulfill your needs and I'm only interested to develop/work on **specific thing that later useful** for any other projects of mine.

 Please check [roadmap][roadmap-link] to list or see something you can contribute on, then [make a pull request][prs-link] of it!
 See [contributing.md](./contributing.md) for more informations about how to contribute.